ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 | PC  |$500 |
 ~~~

-This command just changes the appearance of the table.
+This command only affects the visual alignment of the table in Markdown; it does not change the final HTML or LaTeX output.
-There's no influence on html/latex files that is converted from the markdown.
-Notice that the command supports only the above type of markdown table format.
+Notice that the command supports only the above type of Markdown table format.

 A script `mktbl.rb` supports this command.
 If you run the script like this: